 GMC Yukon Review

-Critics report the 2015 GMC Yukon's interior is handsome, and they appreciate the premium materials used to construct it.
-Eight people can ride in the base Yukon; that number climbs to nine with an optional front-row bench seat increases capacity to nine.
+Inside the 2015 GMC Yukon is an attractive cabin, auto journalists write, and they praise its top-rate materials.
+The base Yukon has seating for eight passengers and an optional front-row bench seat increases capacity to nine.
 Automotive journalists find the first two rows spacious and supportive, but as is the case with many large SUVs, they say the third row isn't particularly roomy.
 The XL model's third row provides more area and is suitable for adults.
 The Yukon has less cargo space than several competitors, but if you need more room, the long-wheelbase Yukon XL offers a bit more space.
 For the 2015 model year, the GMC Yukon gains standard fold-flat second- and third-row seats.
 The 2015 Yukon comes standard with a rearview camera, a nine-speaker Bose sound system, an 8-inch touch screen, five USB ports and satellite radio.
 Available features include navigation, forward collision alert, lane departure warning, a rear-seat Blu-Ray/DVD entertainment system and leather heated and cooled front seats.
 Test drivers report that the Yukon’s infotainment system is straightforward, though some note that the system can be slow to react to touch inputs.

 - "Sure, these beasts don't fit easily into narrow, compact-car parking slots, nor are they going to win any awards for sports-car-like handling or ease of maneuverability.
 As far as full-size SUVs go, however, GMC has perfected the formula better than anyone, creating a modern family caravan that is safe, comfortable, and unlike the station wagons of yore, capable of tackling the worst winter weather." -- AutoTrader